 340-105-0113 Fee Schedules

-(1) Management Facility Annual Compliance Determination Fee: (1) Each permitted or interim status Hazardous Waste Management Facility subject to 40 CFR 264, 265, 270 and OAR 340, with an active operating hazardous waste management unit(s), a hazardous waste management unit(s) undergoing closure (including any required closure certification), or a hazardous waste management unit(s) in post-closure is subject to the Annual Compliance Determination Fee(s) set forth in section (3).
-For a facility that has an inactive unit, or units, in post-closure with a release or releases subject to corrective action, the Department shall not include such units in calculating the Annual Compliance Determination Fee.
-Where a facility has unit(s) which become subject to corrective action cost recovery, the Annual Compliance Determination Fee for that year shall be prorated base upon the period prior to implementation of corrective action cost recovery.
+(1) Management Facility Annual Compliance Determination Fee:

+(a) Each permitted or interim status Hazardous Waste Management Facility subject to 40 CFR Sections 264, 265, 270 and OAR 340, with an active operating hazardous waste management unit(s), a hazardous waste management unit(s) undergoing closure (including any required closure certification), or a hazardous waste management unit(s) in post-closure, must pay the Annual Compliance Determination Fee(s) set forth in section (3).

+(b) In calculating the Annual Compliance Determination Fee, the Department shall not include an inactive unit, or units, in post-closure, with a release or releases subject to corrective action.

+(c) Where a facility has unit(s) that become subject to corrective action cost recovery, the Department shall prorate the Annual Compliance Determination Fee for that year based on the period before corrective action cost recovery is implemented.

-(2) Where more than one hazardous waste management activity takes place at a single facility, all of the applicable category Annual Compliance Determination Fees in 340-105-0113(3) will be assessed.
+(2) Where more than one hazardous waste management activity takes place at a single facility, the Department will assess all of the applicable category Annual Compliance Determination Fees in 340-105-0113(3).

 (3) Annual Compliance Determination Fees: